Shauna M. Cooper

-Marketa is a Graduate Student in the Developmental Psychology Ph.D Program at the University of North Carolina at Chapel Hill.
+Marketa is a graduate student in the Developmental Psychology Ph.D Program at the University of North Carolina at Chapel Hill.
 Also, she received her B.A. in both Psychology and African, African American, and Diaspora Studies at the University of North Carolina at Chapel Hill.
 Her research interests focus on how racial and gender stereotypes impact the educational outcomes of African American children and youth.
 She is also interested in how teacher interactions may influence educational outcomes.

-Margarett is a first year doctoral student in the Developmental Psychology Ph.D Program at the University of North Carolina at Chapel Hill.
+Margarett is a graduate student in the Developmental Psychology Ph.D Program at the University of North Carolina at Chapel Hill.
 A Saginaw, Michigan native, Margarett received her B.A. from the University of Michigan with a major in Biopsychology, Cognition, and Neuroscience and a minor in Community Action and Social Change.
 Her current research interest focuses on low income, minority youth and young adult resiliency as they relate to their community, home, and school contexts.
 In her free time, Margarett enjoys volunteering at community programs/festivals and experiencing/creating art.

 Janae is a graduate student in the Developmental Psychology PhD program at the University of North Carolina at Chapel Hill.
 She received her B.A. in Psychology and Women's, Gender, and Sexuality Studies from Wake Forest University.
 Janae is interested in using an intersectional lens to examine the impact of social inequalities and historical trauma on the well-being and identity development of marginalized groups.
 Focusing on community contexts, she is also interested in researching how inclusive communities and social support can facilitate positive development.